 From these 922-foot peaks, you’ll enjoy 360-degree views of San Francisco which are not to be missed.
 The hills sit very close to the geographic center of the city so they make for exceptional photo opportunities.
 If you are lucky enough to be there when the fog is below the hill tops, Twin Peaks is the place to catch a wonderful San Francisco sunrise.

-#1 Snap the Perfect Golden Gate Bridge Selfier
+#1 Capture the Iconic Golden Gate Bridge